-Measures which have a green deal tick are likely to be eligible for Green Deal finance plans based on indicative costs.
+Measures which have a green deal tick on indicative costs.
 Subsidy also may be available for some measures, such as solid wall insulation.
 Additional support may also be available for certain households in receipt of means tested benefits.
-Measures which have an orange tick may need additional finance.
+Measures which have an orange tick on may need additional finance.
 To find out how you could use Green Deal finance to improve your property, visit www.greenerscotland.org or contact the Home Energy Scotland hotline on 0800 512 012.